Sexual attraction: Social and biological factors

 As with other animals, pheromones may have an impact, though less significantly in the case of humans.
 Theoretically, the "wrong" pheromone may cause someone to be disliked, even when they would otherwise appear attractive.
-Frequently, a pleasant-smelling perfume is used to encourage the other person to more deeply inhale the air surrounding its wearer, increasing the probability that the individual's pheromones will be inhaled.
 The importance of pheromones in human relationships is probably limited and is widely disputed, although it appears to have some scientific basis.

 Some people exhibit high levels of sexual fetishism and are sexually stimulated by other stimuli not normally associated with sexual arousal.
 The degree to which such fetishism exists or has existed in different cultures is controversial.

 Pheromones have been determined to play a role in sexual attraction between people.
 They influence gonadal hormone secretion, for example, follicle maturation in the ovaries in females and testosterone and sperm production in males.

-High anxiety
+Misattribution of arousal

+The misattribution of arousal is a unconscious, automatic process that can provide an explanation for how arousal influences sexual attraction.
+It suggests that individuals can associate psychological symptoms (e.g. increased heart rate, adrenaline), or emotions of arousal (e.g. anxiety, fear, panic), with the wrong cause.
+As a result, individuals may attribute arousal to a person rather than the environment or situation, leading to sexual or romantic attraction.
+Individuals are more likely to make these misattributions when the source of the physiological arousal is unknown.
+In addition, the effects of arousal on attraction can depend on the attractiveness of opposite-sex individuals.
+Arousal can increase attraction to attractive individuals, and it can also decrease attraction to unattractive individuals.

-Research conducted by Donald G. Dutton and Arthur P. Aron in the 1970s aimed to find the relation between sexual attraction and high anxiety conditions.
+Early research conducted by Donald G. Dutton and Arthur P. Aron in the 1970s aimed to find the relation between sexual attraction and high anxiety conditions.
 In doing so, 85 male participants were contacted by an attractive female interviewer at either a fear-arousing suspension bridge or a normal bridge.
 Conclusively, it was shown that the male participants who were asked by the female interviewer to perform the thematic apperception test (TAT) on the fear-arousing bridge, wrote more sexual content in the stories and attempted, with greater effort, to contact the interviewer after the experiment than those participants who performed the TAT on the normal bridge.
 In another test, a male participant, chosen from a group of 80, was given anticipated shocks.
 With him was an attractive female confederate, who was also being shocked.
 The experiment showed that the male's sexual imagery in the TAT was much higher when self shock was anticipated and not when the female confederate shock was anticipated.